arvados/arvados/doc/development/Prerequisites.md

 ### Arvados `$CONFIGSRC`

-The playbook writes your database configuration at `~/.config/arvados/config.yml` and sets up a hook `/etc/profile.d/arvados-test.sh` to set your `CONFIGSRC` environment variable to that directory.
+The playbook writes the Arvados test cluster's database configuration at `~/.config/arvados/config.yml`, and sets up a hook `/etc/profile.d/arvados-test.sh` to set your `CONFIGSRC` environment variable to that file's base directory.
 If most tests fail with a database connection error, check that this variable is set:

 ```sh
 $ echo "${CONFIGSRC:-UNSET}"
 /home/you/.config/arvados
 ```

+If that reports `UNSET`, first check if you're using a stale shell session started before the Ansible playbook run.
+You may need to log out of that session and start a new one.

-If that reports `UNSET`, add a line to set `CONFIGSRC="$HOME/.config/arvados"` to your shell configuration, or set it manually when you run `run-tests.sh`:
+If that doesn't work, you may add a line to set `CONFIGSRC="$HOME/.config/arvados"` to your shell configuration, or set it manually when you run `run-tests.sh`:

 ```sh
 $ CONFIGSRC="$HOME/.config/arvados" build/run-tests.sh ...